The epic list of church volunteer opportunities

 There are a variety of opportunities within this team, including:

-• Serving refreshments before or after services
+• Serving refreshments like coffee and doughnuts before or after services

 • Answering visitors and new members’ questions before or after church services

-• Sending thank you cards to visitors
+• Sending thank you emails or cards to visitors

-Each of these roles can make a huge difference in how people relate to your church.
+Each of these roles can make a huge difference in how people relate to your church!

 Discipleship volunteers

-The discipleship team focuses on helping adult members grow their faith and spirituality.
+Small group leaders focus on helping adult members grow their faith and spirituality.

 This team can create different types of groups depending on the needs of your church, such as: